janhq/jan/docs/docs/reference/05_filesystem.md

 title: "filesystem"
 ---

-The Core API also provides functions to perform file operations.
+The core package also provides functions to perform file operations.
 Here are a couple of examples:

 ## Usage